Fatigue in brief

 Too much salt has long-term consequences, such as increasing the risk of heart problems, and may also impact our energy.
 Salty snacks don't tend to provide us with sustained fuel when we're awake, and having salty snacks before bed has also been shown to disrupt sleep.
 More salt intake in general has also been associated with difficulty staying asleep.
 Consider using herbs and spices for a burst of flavour in place of excess salt, and aim to prepare foods at home where possible to keep salt intake at bay.

-Peanut butter energy balls
+Peanut butter energy balls for a satisfying afternoon snack

 Energy balls are a tasty snack for a burst of fuel throughout the day in place of salty alternatives.